communityds/moonshell/README.md

 ## Overview

 Everything starts with `./moon.sh`.
-When sourced it creates several variables then it sources all shell files in `lib`, `profile.d` and `completion.d`.
-At this point it expects to be located at `$HOME/.moonshell`.
+When sourced it:

+1. Sets core `ENV_` variables.

+1. Checks itself for whether its installed and installs itself if not.

+1. Adds itself to `PATH`.

+1. Sources `*.sh` files from `lib`, `profile.d` and `completion.d`.

+1. Handles being sourced from Bash or a script.

 ## Usage